karaatfullstack/Outline-of-Senior-Projects/README.md

 - PEP is more in-depth and we expect a polished result.
 This one is meant to suppliment your developer portfolio, and therefore will be publicly-facing for potential employers.
 It can still be on any topic, but the information should be conveyed at a more advanced and professional level, via either YouTube video or Medium article.

-Here is an example of a video project: [Cohort 2211 Matieral UI Project](https://www.youtube.com/watch?v=Gl7qkIu9LYM) Here is an example of a written project
+Here is an example of a video project: [Cohort 2211 Matieral UI Project](https://www.youtube.com/watch?v=Gl7qkIu9LYM)

+Here is an example of a written project:
 <details>
     <summary>Madeleine's Topic Piece</summary>
     For Async Week, I focused on D3, a data visualization tool.
 I'm adding a link to the github repo and the tutorial I was following putting this together!
 D3 is really sophisticated and complex, with great documentation and wide useage.
 I am excited to keep playing around with it and some of the very fun data sets I found to experiment with!
 I wanted to mention two drawbacks here: